Tommaso De Cristoforis: Battle of Dogali

 The Italo-Abyssinian relations had gradually become increasingly tense starting from 12 April 1886, when there was the massacre of the exploratory mission led by Count Gian Pietro Porro near Gildessa on the road from Zeila to Harar.

-The Italian troops, then under the command of General Carlo Genè, occupied some positions in November 1886, including Saati, about 30 kilometers from Massawa and then Ua-à.
+Italian troops, then under the command of General Carlo Genè, occupied some positions in November 1886, including Saati, about 30 kilometers from Massawa and then Ua-à.
 On January 10, 1887, Ras Alula moved with about 10,000 men towards Saati, ordering General Genè to abandon the positions he had just conquered.
 Genè's response was negative, and he also began to reinforce the Italian positions of Saati and Uaà by sending a reserve column made up of about 700 men, under the command of De Cristoforis.
 On January 25, the Abyssinians, who had meanwhile left Ghinda, attacked the Italians, commanded by Major Boretti, who successfully resisted, but remained short of ammunition and provisions thus asking for help.

 Organized by the Italian command the expedition, De Cristoforis managed to leave from nearby Moncullo at 4 am on January 26, collecting 548 soldiers from different companies and two machine guns.
 Arriving in the locality of Dogali after a four-hour march, the Italian column was intercepted by the Ethiopians and attacked.
 De Cristoforis, although seriously outnumbered, did not refuse the clash; he arranged the men on two hills joined by a slight depression, in a semicircle formation about 500 meters long, and accepted the fight.
 During the very hard and long battle, he sent two relay races to Moncullo, the first on foot and the second on horseback, to ask for support.

 Due to the heavy losses Ras Alula ordered his men to try to circumvent the Italian positions, and the maneuver caused De Cristoforis to try to fall back in an orderly manner to Moncullo.
 The Abyssinians managed to circumvent the Italian positions, which, with the machine guns jammed and ammunition practically exhausted, were reduced to fighting with melee weapons.
 When the outcome was evident De Cristoforis ordered the survivors to present their weapons in honor of the fallen, being killed shortly after in the course of a sword fight by opposing spears.
 The rescue column, led by Captain Tarturro, arrived in the late afternoon and quickly collected the wounded survivors, returning to Moncullo.
 The ascertained Italian losses were of 23 officers and 423 soldiers and fallen "Basci bazuk", while Abyssinian losses were over a thousand dead and numerous wounded.